aws/karpenter-provider-aws/designs/node-upgrades.md

 #### Kubernetes Concepts

 PDBs, the `do-not-evict` pod annotation, and other finalizers are ways that users in Kubernetes can slow down upgrades.
-With restrictive enough PDBs or `do-not-evict` pods, upgrades may fail by exceeding their timeout period, where these two concepts could block a node from fully draining.
+With restrictive enough PDBs, upgrades may fail by exceeding their timeout period, where the node could take to long to fully drain.
 In addition, if the user uses finalizers and does not clean them up, the old node may never terminate.
-These conditions could block an upgrade from completing independent of how many pods have been evicted.
 For this reason, the node could be fully upgraded but keep around old capacity.
 Since this may or may not block upgrades, Karpenter will incorporate this logic into the following section on prioritizations.

 ## Which nodes should Karpenter upgrade?

-When provisioning a node, Karpenter generates a launch template and fills it with an AMI selected by the AWSNodeTemplate AMISelector.
-As hinted above, drifted nodes with AMIs not matching the  the `AWSNodeTemplate` `AMISelector` will be upgraded.
+When provisioning a node, Karpenter generates a launch template and fills it with an AMI selected by the `AWSNodeTemplate` `AMISelector`.
+As hinted above, drifted nodes with AMIs not matching the `AWSNodeTemplate` `AMISelector` will be upgraded.

-A cluster may undergo less churn if Karpenter prioritizes upgrading nodes that are close to being recycled.
-In addition, Karpenter will not upgrade nodes that cannot upgrade successfully.
-Specifically, Karpenter will not upgrade nodes that fit these conditions:

-* Has a pod with a `do-not-evict: true` annotation.
-Karpenter does not attempt to drain a node with a pod with this annotation.
-Karpenter will do the same for upgrades.
-This will be included in Upgrade Best Practices.
-* Nodes with pods that have misconfigured PDBs, or blocking PDBs altogether.
-If a pod is owned by two PDBs, the [eviction API blocks eviction](https://kubernetes.io/docs/concepts/scheduling-eviction/api-eviction/#how-api-initiated-eviction-works) of that pod will prevent eviction, requiring user intervention.
+Karpenter will not upgrade drifted nodes that have the `do-not-evict: true` annotation, [misconfigured PDBs, or blocking PDBs](https://kubernetes.io/docs/concepts/scheduling-eviction/api-eviction/#how-api-initiated-eviction-works).
+Karpenter's deprovisioning controller will respect this as well.

 On top of this, Karpenter’s current AMI selection picks a random AMI out of a list of allowed AMIs.
-Karpenter will now use latest AMI out of the discovered list of AMIs.
+Karpenter will use latest AMI out of the discovered list of AMIs.
 If users need a method of not having the latest EKS Optimized AMI, Karpenter can implement native AMI Versioning controls in the future.

 ## Appendix